SCHOOL IMPROVEMENT FRAMEWORK

 Reference: 2018 Washington School Improvement Framework Business Rules found here

-Because the rules require a two year span, selecting a single year to investigate will result in Invalid results.
-Additionally, OSPI has not release business rules around the 18-19 school year scores.
-This means that the indicator is using rules from 17-18 school year and applying them to the 18-19 school year, which ultimately may be incorrect.
-Once 18-19 school year rules are available the tool will be updated.
+Because the rules require two years, selecting a single year to investigate will result in Invalid results.
+Additionally, OSPI has not released business rules around the 18-19 school year scores.
+This means that the indicator is using rules from the 17-18 school year and applying them to the 18-19 school year, which ultimately may be incorrect.
+Once 18-19 school year rules are available; the tool will be updated.

 DUAL CREDIT RATE

 The Dual Credit Rate applies to only schools that offer dual credit courses as defined by OSPI.
 SDS uses the course code indicators of Running Start, College in the High School, AP/IB.and Tech Prep.
 To ensure all dual credit courses are counted, a district can submit a list in Excel of dual credit courses (course name and course code) to firstname.lastname@example.org to update the listings used to determine this student’s enrollment in dual credit classes.

 NINTH GRADE ON TRACK